Think you can't afford the American dream?

 The city will sell a three-bedroom house through its Homestead Program, which provides assistance to low- and moderate-income people so they can buy their first home.

-Largo will hold the drawing for the house, appraised at $124,000, in April.
+Largo will hold the drawing for the house, appraised at $124,000, at a City Commission meeting in April.

 In 2002, about seven people became eligible for two homes offered through Largo's Homestead Program.

 Now, the city is offering one of those homes again, a 1,076-square-foot house at 2812 Adrian Ave., which has two bathrooms, a carport with a utility-laundry room and wooden floors.
 The previous buyer got married and decided to move, according to Terry Buyers, a Largo housing finance specialist.